mxcl/PromiseKit/Documentation/CommonPatterns.md

 ```

 This is the best approach we have found, which is a pity as it requires the
-presentee to control the presentation and the presentee to be dismiss itself
+presentee to control the presentation and requires the presentee to dismiss itself
 explicitly.

-Nothing seemingly can beat Storyboard segues for decoupling an app's router.
+Nothing seems to beat storyboard segues for decoupling an app's controllers.

 ## Saving previous results